dadahcr2/reference/_posts/List/2026-02-08-Research-lab-perks.md

 The costs increase significantly by level for each permanent boost.
 Each level upgrade costs roughly twice that of the prior level upgrade.
 As a result, the research points required to reach Tier 3 from Tier 2 is around 1.5x that required to reach Tier 2; similarly, the research points needed to reach Tier 4 from Tier 3 is around 1.5x the total required to reach Tier 3 from Tier 1!

-Accordingly, higher Tiers take increasing long to reach (see graphs below for cost of reach higher boost levels and tiers).
+Accordingly, higher tiers take increasing long to reach (see graphs below for cost of reaching higher boost levels and tiers).

 ![](https://i.ibb.co/cXKQ43v5/IMG-2718.jpg)